The Personalist Project

 But something else occurred to me, something with ramifications far beyond whether you can teach one sedentary, fifty-something grand multipara new tricks or not.

-The way the program is set up, you get a point every time you come to class, keep a food journal, participate in a 5K, and so on.
-You can also earn a point for going to orientation.
-Once in a while, if the roads are icy and class is cancelled, everyone gets a point for their unfulfilled desire to show up.
+The way the program is set up, you get a point every time you come to class, three if you keep a food journal, one if you participate in a 5K, and so on.
+You can also earn a point for going to graduation.
+Once in a while, if the roads are icy and class is cancelled, everyone gets a point for their unfulfilled desire to show up!
 Rack up enough points and you get a generous discount next time.